HeelStream™ User Agreement

 - At seven years, notice will be provided to the client, and content that has not been recently accessed will be deleted.

-- Content that has records of recent regular access will be retained with approval of OIS management.
+- Content that has records of recent regular access will be retained with approval of SOM-IT management.

 - Requests by the client to retain longer will also be reviewed based on their reasons and use cases.

 SOM-IT will have no liability or responsibility in the event of any loss or interruption of the services and/or media content described within this agreement due to causes beyond its reasonable control or ability to foresee.
 Clients are responsible for maintaining their own archive of media content to preserve original files and be able to restore their content in case of any loss.

 While generally available to all UNC School of Medicine affiliates, the following are potential conditions that may require the denial or termination of service on HeelStream.